erwinkramer/SoundCloud-Playlist-Sync/README.md

 A utility to synchronize local directories with SoundCloud playlists and favorited lists.

-The latest version can always be downloaded from the following url or trough the app by clicking "Update [!]".
+The latest version can always be downloaded from the following url or through the app by clicking "Update [!]".

 https://github.com/erwinkramer/SoundCloud-Playlist-Sync/raw/fix/Soundcloud%20Playlist%20Downloader/Releases/SoundcloudPlaylistDownloader.exe